Microsoft provides a graphical tool for creating and executing packages called DTS Package Designer.

 This tool allows you to create and execute local packages or packages residing in a central repository.

 While there are multiple ways to start DTS, the simplest way is to follow these steps.
-Click the View Image button to see the result.
+The image below explains this topic in greater detail.

 Bring up SQL-EM